tsherwen/AC_tools/README.md

 # AC_tools

-This repository contains a portable collection of functions used for working with global/regional chemical transport model (CTM) ouput amd observations.
+This repository contains a portable collection of functions used for working with global/regional chemical transport model (CTM) ouput and observations.

 The module is setup to be used as a submodule, with collections of